ALBATROS-Experiment/sparrow-albatros/firmware/sparrow_albatros_spec/outputs/sparrow_albatros_spec_2025-04-17-xc7z030-35_release-notes.md

 - `sparrow_albatros_spec_2025-04-17_2115-xc7z035.fpg`

 **Imperative Summary**
-The (12-stage) FFT bit-grows by 6 bits, which should raise the FFT noise-floor to the maximum given that the polyphase structure adds 6 bits of padding.
+The (12-stage) FFT bit-grows by 6 bits, which should lower the FFT noise-floor to the minimum given that the polyphase structure adds 6 bits of padding.
 I chose to get rid of a few bits in the on board correlator so that the fatter outputs could fit comfortably into 64-bit-wide accumulator BRAMs.

 Key decisions made:
 - The correlator can accumulate up to 68 seconds but we don't usually correlate more than 6 seconds.
 This comes at the expense of a few LSBs.
 We can trade 1 LSB for a doubling in the amount of correlation time.